gin-contrib/slog/README.md

 - Add custom fields or alter records/context per request
 - Output in standard text format compatible with `slog`
 - Fully extensible via Options pattern
+- Sensitive request headers (like Authorization/Cookie/etc) are hidden by default in logs, and can be customized

 ## Installation